madslundt/cloud-media-scripts/README.md

 This gives us a total of 5 directories:
  - Cloud encrypt dir: Containing encrypted data from the cloud provider (Mounted with Plexdrive)
- - Cloud decrypt dir: Containing decrypted data by decrypting the cloud encrypt dir (Mounted with Rclone)
+ - Cloud decrypt dir: Containing decrypted data by decrypting the cloud encrypt dir (Mounted with Rclone).
+If encryption is turned off this will be mounted directly with Plexdrive.
  - Local decrypt dir: Containing local data stored locally on the hard drive.
  - Plexdrive temp dir: Containing temp/cache data from Plexdrive.
-This prevents Plexdrive from redownloading files everytime it is accessed.
+This prevents Plexdrive from redownloading files everytime they are accessed.
  - Local media dir: Containing all data from cloud provider and data stored locally (Mounted with Union-FS).

 Cloud data are mounted to a local folder (`cloud_encrypt_dir`).
 This folder is then decrypted and mounted to a local folder (`cloud_decrypt_dir`).